 Get to Know - Preschool Faculty

-Andrea Benkel began sharing her expertise with Summit in 2003.
-Under her leadership Summit has received its third national accreditation from the National Association for the Education of Young Children NAEYC, which is the gold standard for preschools.
-In 2013 she was asked to serve on the board of the local affiliate, The Valley of the Sun Association for the Education of Young Children, as the board’s Vice President.
+Under her leadership Summit has received its third national accreditation from the National Association for the Education of Young Children, NAEYC, which is the gold standard for preschools.
+She also serves as the board President of the local affiliate, The Valley of the Sun Association for the Education of Young Children.

-Previously, she was selected to serve as a mentor for preschool directors, through the Chase Emergent Leader’s program, a statewide early childhood education leadership institute.
+Previously, Andrea Benkel was selected to serve as a mentor for preschool directors, through the Chase Emergent Leader’s program, a statewide early childhood education leadership institute.
 She has also been invited to present several times at conferences for the National Association for the Education of Young Children.
 Ironically, Andrea has been married to her “preschool sweetheart” Jeff for thirty years.

-Fredie Boudrie obtained a Bachelor of Arts degree in English and Interpersonal Communication from Ohio State University.
-While at Ohio State, she also completed coursework in the field of Elementary Education.
+Fredie Boudrie obtained a Bachelor of Arts degree in English and Interpersonal Communication from The Ohio State University, and completed additional coursework in the field of Elementary Education.
 She began by student teaching in second grade, but learned that her true love is working with young children, which she has been doing since 1998.
-In addition to her BA degree, Fredie has obtained an Academic Certificate in Child and Family Professional Development through the Early Childhood Education Program at Rio Salado College.
+In addition to her BA degree, Ms. Boudrie has obtained an Academic Certificate in Child and Family Professional Development through the Early Childhood Education Program at Rio Salado College.
 She has been with Summit School of Ahwatukee since 2004.

 Meghan Coronado’s education includes a Bachelor’s degree in both Special Education and Elementary Education from Arizona State University.
 Her love of teaching young learners led her to also earn an Early Childhood Endorsement.
 Her teaching experience spans both daycares and preschools in Arizona and Nebraska from infant to 5 years, and teaching Kindergarten.
-Summit is fortunate to have welcomed her to the staff in 2012.
+In 2012 Summit was lucky to have Mrs. Coronado join our preschool staff.
 Teaching is her passion and she can’t envision doing anything else!

 Gayle Green graduated from Arizona State University in 1988 with a Bachelor of Arts degree in Education.
 She has loved teaching preschool at Summit since 2007.
-She is a life-long learner and each year takes continuing education classes in Child Development, Early Literacy Acquisition, and Early Childhood Math.
+She is a life-long learner, annually taking continuing education classes in Child Development, Early Literacy Acquisition, and Early Childhood Math.
 In 2014, she enhanced her education through an INTEL math training course to further her math knowledge and familiarize herself with the Common Core learning trajectories in preschool and in the early elementary grades.
 She is very excited about her new role as an Early Childhood Math Specialist at Summit!

 Preschool, Teacher Support

 Lisa Stearns-Hayes is an Arizona native.
 She graduated in 1997 from Dobson High, and has earned a degree in Child Development from Mesa Community College.
-Ms. Hayes has continued her education through national and state conferences, early childhood workshops and classes at both Arizona State University, ASU and Northern Arizona University, to earn a Bachelor of Science in Interdisciplinary Studies, with an emphasis in Speech-Language Sciences & Technology through NAU.
+Ms. Hayes has continued her education through national and state conferences, early childhood workshops and classes at both Arizona State University, ASU and Northern Arizona University, NAU.
+She is currently pursuing a Bachelor of Science in Interdisciplinary Studies, with an emphasis in Speech-Language Sciences & Technology through NAU.
 She has been teaching preschool for fifteen years.
-Summit School of Ahwatukee has been her second home since 2001 and she can’t imagine moving anytime soon.
+Summit School of Ahwatukee has been her second home since its inception in 2001 and she can’t imagine moving anytime soon.